jwglimois/MagiWorld/README.md

 Secondly, you need to configure your environment variable so that Command Prompt can find where JDK has been installed.
 You can refer to this web page for the configuration: https://javatutorial.net/set-java-home-windows-10

-Thirdly, please install an IDE such as IntelliJ or Eclipse.
+Thirdly, please install an IDE such as IntelliJ and Eclipse.

 Finally, for the quality of the game, we strongly recommend that you run the game with Windows 8 or 10.